bcw222/chromium-website/site/infra/index.md

 title: Infra
 ---

-Infrastructure ('infra') refers to all of the servers and tools which the Chromium project depends on for development.
+Infrastructure ('infra') refers to all of the services and tools which the Chromium project depends on for development.

 Most of these are maintained at Google by a dedicated team, but (almost) all of